-We drove through rolling desert terrain until we reached the southern outskirts of Mosul.
-My first impression – one I told myself to remember – was that of an ambulance driver washing the blood off his stretcher using someone’s hose.
+We drove out through rolling desert terrain until we reentered Mosul from the southeast.
+My first impression – one I told myself to remember – was that of an ambulance driver washing the blood off his stretcher using someone’s garden hose.
 There was too much blood pouring down the street from the wet stretcher for that person to have survived I thought.

 We continued our drive through the blast-strewn streets while Iraqi helicopters made gun runs overhead.
 Since we were in a civilian vehicle, I wondered but didn’t ask the driver how the helos knew not to target us.

-The streets were deserted except for members of the ERD still going house to house to house searching for stay-behind ISIS fighters.
+The streets were deserted except for members of the ERD still going house to house searching for stay-behind ISIS fighters.
 The driver asked the troops where General Abbas’ safehouse was.
-Each one gave different directions.
+Each gave different directions.

 So I’m in southeastern Mosul, my driver is lost, he can’t get his bearings, smoking wreckage is in the streets, helicopters are making gun runs overhead, small arms fire is echoing all around us.
 I occupy my mind with a few “what ifs” and play it cool.
 My driver is scared.